2016-2017 Leadership Essay Contest

 Participants in the 2016-2017 Leadership Essay Contest should use the following questions to guide their essays on Wellness Leadership in Organizations:

-What does Wellness Leadership in Organizations mean to you as counselor/counselor-in-training and the role you play within your respective organization?
+What does Wellness Leadership in Organizations mean to you as a counselor/counselor-in-training and the role you play within your respective organization?

 How can you provide leadership to your organization in a way that fosters wellness among its members, those it serves, and as a whole?